ethereum/devp2p/caps/eth.md

 the announced transactions.
 Prior to this update, the message payload was simply a list of
 hashes: `[txhash₁: B_32, txhash₂: B_32, ...]`.

+### eth/67 with withdrawals ([EIP-4895], March 2022)

+PoS validator withdrawals were added by [EIP-4895], which changed the definition of block headers to include a `withdrawals-root`, and block bodies to include the `withdrawals` list.
+No new wire protocol version was created for this change.

 ### eth/67 ([EIP-4938], March 2022)

 Version 67 removed the GetNodeData and NodeData messages.